CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. demonstrate common web accessibility principles at trainings, presentations, and workshops on accessible web design.

 1. learn common web accessibility problems and solutions in an easy-to-understand way.

+Refer to the link for more information [Accessible University](https://www.washington.edu/accesscomputing/AU/).

 ## Task 1: Setting up Accessibility Insights for web